airswap/airswap-about/helper-libraries/testing-time-travel.md

 - increase block numbers
 - revert blockchain state to a previous snapshot

-The majority of the functions we use for this are from the npm package `ganache-time-traveler`, which was developed by one of Airswap's developers.
+The majority of the functions we use for this are from the npm package `ganache-time-traveler`, which was developed by one of AirSwap's developers.
 We combined this with a couple of web3 time-based functions to create a helper library.

-You can find the `time.js` library on NPM within [@airswap/test-utils](https://www.npmjs.com/package/@airswap/test-utils) or on the [Airswap GitHub](https://github.com/airswap/airswap-protocols/blob/master/utils/test-utils/src/time.js)
+You can find the `time.js` library on NPM within [@airswap/test-utils](https://www.npmjs.com/package/@airswap/test-utils) or on the [AirSwap GitHub](https://github.com/airswap/airswap-protocols/blob/master/utils/test-utils/src/time.js)

 # Functions